Link: Terrain360 Appomattox River (Interactive video)

 PUBLIC PARKS along the Appomattox River and Trail including water access:

-Click on park name to see Google map direstions.
+Click on park name to see Google map directions.

-• Hopewell City Park, 205 Appomattox Street, Hopewell 23680 – Water access; Sandy beach; Play equipment; Sidewalk Trail to City Point, 1 mi.
+• Hopewell City Park, 205 Appomattox Street, Hopewell 23680 – Water access; Sandy beach for swimming and launching kayak; Play equipment; Sidewalk Trail to City Point, 1 mi.

-• Appomattox River Regional Park, 800 FOLAR Trail, Prince George, VA 23860 – Trails, 3.37 miles; Pavilion; Picnic Shelter;, Restrooms; Fishing Pier; Water access; Kayak launch structure.
+• Appomattox River Regional Park, 800 FOLAR Trail, Prince George, VA 23860 – Trails, 3.37 miles; Fishing Pier; Water access; Kayak launch structure; Pavilion; Picnic Shelter; Restrooms.

 • Appamatuck Park, 151 Archer Avenue, Colonial Heights 23834 – Bank fishing and natural shoreline (short carry for canoe/kayak).
 The park takes its name and spelling from Captain John Smith’s 1612 map of Virginia.
 The spot is marked on the 1612 map with a Maltese cross (one of 24 in 3 states).
 In 2016, the Chesapeake Conservancy placed a John Smith Trail Cross Marker at the park, making it one of only 8 placed so far.

 • White Bank Park, 400 White Bank Road, Colonial Heights, VA 23834 – 22 acres overlooking Swift Creek.
-Boat ramp, Fishing pier; Restrooms; Pavilion.
+Boat ramp (paved), Fishing pier; Restrooms; Pavilion.

 • Fort Clifton Park, 100 Brockwell Lane, Colonial Heights, VA 23834 – Fishing pier, Trails, Restrooms.
-No ramp
+No water craft access

-• Pocahontas Island Park, Rolfe St., Petersburg, VA – Trail, .5 mi.; Water access; Natural shoreline; No ramp structure.
+• Pocahontas Island Park, Rolfe St., Petersburg, VA – Trail, .5 mi.; Water access; Kayak launch area (gravel); Natural shoreline; No ramp structure.

 To paddle from Radcliffe Conservation Area to Patton Park – You have to portage at the old abutment dam, the bank there is a little steep.
 You carry about 100 yards to put back in.
 There are numerous rocks & islands & depending on which way you go and the river level you may have to portage several more times for short distances.
 As the level gets up you several class III rapids and just portage at the dams.
 There is a second dam at Battersea you need to portage, the banks are steep but I have not taken out there.
 There is a sign at Appomattox Riverside Park, Ferndale which has a list of the rapids that is very helpful.
 When the level on this (USGS water level) gauge is over 12 ft. you can run it to the dams.